Magirus: In the Soviet Union

-In 1974, the firm was awarded a contract (called the Delta Project) for delivery in 1975-1976 of about 9,500 dumper and flatbed trucks (Magirus М232 D19 and M290 D26) to the USSR to work on the construction of the Baikal–Amur Mainline (BAM).
+In 1974, the firm was awarded a contract (called the Delta Project) for delivery in 1975–1976 of about 9,500 dumper and flatbed trucks (Magirus М232 D19 and M290 D26) to the Soviet Union to work on the construction of the Baikal–Amur Mainline (BAM).
 This order was the largest in the company's history.
-These models were export-only options KHD products which were not offered on the domestic market in Germany.
+These models were export-only options KHD products that were not offered on the domestic market in Germany.
 By January 1, 1975, for the first batch of Magirus trucks for BAM construction was ready to be sent to the Soviet Union.
 Many of these trucks are still in service today.
 Largely because of this single order, in 1975, export products accounted for 70% of total production by Magirus-Deutz, and the firm took the second place among the German truck manufacturers.

 In 1982, Magirus-Deutz erstwhile owners KHD sold the licensing rights for Soviet production of up to 25,000 Series 413 diesel engines.
 These were meant to be installed in heavy USSR trucks and other vehicles.

+Acquisition by Mutares

+Iveco decided to sell the loss-making Magirus business in 2024 to Mutares SE, a transaction which was finalised in January 2025.
+The entire Magirus business was sold along with the Magirus brand.